 New evidence has confirmed that foods made with whole wheat and rye significantly reduce the risk of colon cancer.

-The researchers followed 1,372 colorectal cancer patients together with 1,372 matched healthy persons as part of the European Prospective Investigation into Cancer and Nutrition study.
+Researchers from the Danish Cancer Society Research Center in Copenhagen followed 1,372 colorectal cancer patients together with 1,372 matched healthy persons.
+The study was part of the European Prospective Investigation into Cancer and Nutrition.

 To confirm whole grain wheat and rye consumption the researchers measured blood levels of alkylresorcinols – phenolic lipids consumed almost exclusively from the bran of cereal grasses wheat and rye.

 The researchers found that those with the highest 25% of alkylresorcinols in their bloodstream had a 52% lower incidence of distal colon cancer, with the lowest risk ranging from a 72% lower incidence.

 Furthermore, among Scandinavians, higher levels of alkylresorcinols had a 27% reduced incidence of all types of colon cancer.

 Furthermore, their research found that among populations that ate greater amounts of alkylresorcinols – notably Central Europe and Scandinavian countries – there was a clear relationship.
 This of course means that it isn’t about eating a few meals here and there with whole wheat and rye: Rather, it is about consistently including whole grains in the diet.

 The researchers stated this clearly:

 “Plasma alkylresorcinols concentrations were associated with colon and distal colon cancer only in Central Europe and Scandinavia (ie, areas where alkylresorcinol levels were higher).”

 Those areas where “alkylresorcinol levels were higher” relate to regions where more whole-grain wheats are consumed.
 Other regions of Europe and among many other western countries, wheat products consumed are primarily from white (refined) flours, which contain little alkylresorcinol content.